ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of modern dating culture
+   - Exploring why "situationships" are just confusion with branding
    - Finding the satirical angle
    - Making it relatable and timeless